darktable-org/dtdocs/content/preferences-settings/processing.md

 : If enabled, darktable writes full preview images to disk (`.cache/darktable/`) when evicted from the memory cache.
 Note that this can take a lot of storage (several gigabytes for 20k images) and darktable will never delete cached images.
 It's safe to delete these manually if you want.
 Enabling this option will greatly improve lighttable performance when zooming an image in full preview mode (default off).

 host memory limit (in MB) for tiling
 : In order to manage large images on systems with limited memory darktable does tile-wise processing.
 This variable controls the maximum amount of memory (in MB) a module may use during image processing.
 Lower values will force memory-hungry modules to process an image with increasing number of tiles.
 Setting this to 0 will omit any limits.
-Values below 500 will be treated as 500.
-Needs a restart if changed (default 1500).
+Values below 500 will be treated as 500. (default 1500).

-minimum amount of memory (in MB) for a single buffer in tiling : If set to a positive, non-zero value, this variable defines the minimum amount of memory (in MB) that darktable should take for a single tile.
-Needs a restart if changed (default 16).
+minimum amount of memory (in MB) for a single buffer in tiling : If set to a positive, non-zero value, this variable defines the minimum amount of memory (in MB) that darktable should take for a single tile. (default 16).

 activate [OpenCL](../special-topics/opencl/_index.md) support
 : _darktable_ can use your GPU to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
 If one of those is not found the option is grayed out.
 Can be switched on and off at any time and takes immediate effect (default on).